campbefs/campbell-css-portfolio/README.md

   # Campbell Code - CSS Portfolio

   ## Description
-  Portfolio of my work on various coding projects that demonstrate a range of skills and technologies representing the latest and greatest trends
+  Portfolio of my work on various coding projects that demonstrate a range of skills and technologies representing the latest and greatest trends in web development

   ## Questions
   If you have any questions, you can find my GitHub page [here](https://github.com/campbefs).
 You may also reach me by [email](mailto:campbefs@gmail.com) with additional questions.